qoherent/spectrogram-segmentation/README.md

 The dataset used in this example was prepared by MathWorks and is publicly available [here](https://www.mathworks.com/supportfiles/spc/SpectrumSensing/SpectrumSenseTrainingDataNetwork.tar.gz).
 For more information on how the dataset was generated or to generate further spectrum data, please refer to the aforementioned MathWork's article on Spectrum Sensing.
-For more information about our use of MATLAB to accelerate intelligent radio research or our investigation into tooling interoperability, please refer to this [customer story](https://www.mathworks.com/company/user_stories/qoherent-uses-matlab-to-accelerate-research-on-next-generation-ai-for-wireless.html).
+For more information about our use of MATLAB to accelerate intelligent radio research, please refer to this [customer story](https://www.mathworks.com/company/user_stories/qoherent-uses-matlab-to-accelerate-research-on-next-generation-ai-for-wireless.html).

 A Special thanks to the PyTorch and PyTorch Lightning teams for providing the foundational frameworks used in this project.